- What are Hard and Soft Costs?

 Soft Costs are expense recoveries that are not directly related to a payment for a third party vendor (e.g. photocopies, postage).

 Which Clio Manage plans will have access to enhanced expenses?

-Enhanced expenses are accessible to customers in North America, on the Boutique and Elite subscription plan and customers on the Loyalty subscription plan in Europe, Middle East and Africa.
+Enhanced expenses are accessible to customers in North America, on the Boutique and Elite subscription plan.

 How will users benefit from enhanced expenses?